MinaProtocol/mina/src/app/rosetta/README.md

    on the ability to enable and disable staking via GrapQL.
    That feature of the daemon had been deprecated, and has been removed.
 A new test-agent may appear in the future.
-- Update for release/1.3.0 as opposed to purpose-built rosetta branches
+- Update for master as opposed to purpose-built rosetta branches

 2022/01/18: